Coronavirus (COVID-19) Preparedness Information Learn More

 Additional information on fees associated with the School of Medical Laboratory Science:

 Payment of Tuition and Fees

 Students become responsible for tuition and fees at the time of registration.
 All financial arrangements for tuition and fees must be made on or before the tuition due date for each semester or registration may be cancelled.
 Students are billed by semester for all enrolled courses.
-Payment is due two weeks prior to the first day of each semester. *Please note there is no financial aid available through Conemaugh for the School of Medical Technology.
+Payment is due two weeks prior to the first day of each semester. *Please note there is no financial aid available through Conemaugh for the School of Medical Laboratory Science.

 Students must have one of the following payment methods in place by the tuition due date each semester:

 The school accepts cash, check, money orders, and credit/debit payments.
 Payments may be mailed to the school or at the Student Financial Services Office during regular business hours.
 Payments are not accepted over the phone.

 The Medical Laboratory Science program is not eligible for financial aid.
 However, if you are enrolled in a 3+1 program at an eligible institution, you may qualify for financial aid through that institution.
 It is the responsibility of the student who intends to use financial aid to work directly with their home institution.
 Financial aid funds are sent to your home institution and it is then your responsibility to make payment to Conemaugh.

 Successful enrollment in a semester payment plan requires a completed agreement, payment of a $25.00 enrollment fee, and payment of the first month’s payment.
 Each semester will need a newly completed payment agreement and fee.
 Additional information regarding the payment plan may be obtained through the Student Financial Services Office.